Increasing extractable work in small qubit landscapes: Qubit machines

+First, consider two qubits initialized in thermal states as given in Eq.(\ref{eq:initstateqi}), characterized by $p_1$ and $p_2$.
+The energy-conserving transformations contain a $2\times2$ block of rotations among the equal energy states ($|01\rangle$ and $|10\rangle$).
 This class of unitaries can be thought of as (partial) swapping operations, partially exchanging the population fractions in the $|01\rangle$ and $|10\rangle$ states.
 The total density matrix develops correlations reflected in the non-zero off diagonal elements under evolution.
-Below, we will demonstrate the conditions for some of those correlations to be quantum by computing the concurrence \cite{Wootters_1998}.
+In Appendix \ref{app:Machines} we derive the conditions for some of those correlations to be quantum by computing the concurrence \cite{Wootters_1998}.

+To determine whether a two-qubit system contains sufficient parameters and structure to describe an increase in extractable work, we evolve a generic actor qubit via the machine defined by the map $\Phi(\textbf{ . }|\rho_{\rm ref};\theta)$.
+Applying the same machine to a qubit initialized at the reference temperature allows us to use the monotonicity of relative entropy under stochastic processes, $D(\rho||\sigma)\geq D(\Phi(\rho)||\Phi(\sigma))$, to understand the requirements for achieving an increase in extractable work.
+Our results will then be a special case of those in \cite{kolchinsky2017maximizing}, which considered more generic states and processes.